Databingo/jnote/README.md

 ```
 Enter jnote, then press 'a' to create a new note opened by Vim, write your note then type ":wq" back to jnote, all your notes will be saved in note.json automatically.

-## Suggestions
-1. Add ```alias jn = "jnote note.jon"``` to .bashrc for easy use.
-2. Use [transcrypt](https://github.com/elasticdog/transcrypt) to encrypt JSON then push to Github's private repository for notes' persistence.

 ## Other Keybinding
 Similiar as the original repository `tson` except 'a' means add new node to root node.